 User Manual: The Micro includes a minimalist user manual.
 A more extensive manual is available online.

 Other: The Micro comes with a two-year warranty.
-The Micro's warranty card states that registering the product online extends the warranty to four years, but after registering, the app shows the total length of the warranty is only three years.
-Previous Pieps products had two-year warranties that were extended to five years when you registered them.
+My Pieps representative tells me that registering the Micro extends the warranty to five years, the Micro's warranty card states that registering extends the warranty to four years, and after I registered my Micro the app shows the total length of the warranty as three years.
+Despite the contradictions, I suspect the Micro's warranty is similar to the other Pieps products: a two-year warranty that extends to five years when registered.

 The Micro's display is large—approximately 25% larger than the Pieps Sport/Pro.